Professional Dispositions Policy

 As part of the EPP application process, each candidate will submit a signed commitment contract acknowledging awareness and understanding of the dispositions.
 Over the course of their preparation program, candidates will be evaluated to ensure they are upholding the standards in the dispositions policy.
 This policy will apply only to those candidates seeking educator certification through TWU.

-Professional Dispositions for Teaching
+Professional Dispositions for Educators

 - Adherence to established classroom, program, department/division, college, university, public-school, and neighborhood policies.